BIO: David Barlow was born and raised in Melbourne (VIC) and began playing basketball as a junior with the Sandringham basketball program.

 David Barlow made his NBL debut with the Sydney Kings at 19 years of age.
 He scored one point in his first NBL game.

 After graduating from Metro State University in 2003, Barlow returned to Australia and signed with the Sydney Kings.
-As a rookie Barlow averaged 1.5 points, 0.9 rebounds, and 0.2 assists and the Kings finished in first place with a record of 26-7.
+As a rookie, Barlow averaged 1.5 points, 0.9 rebounds, and 0.2 assists, while the Kings finished in first place with a record of 26-7.

 2004/05

-In 2004/05, Barlow averaged 2.7 points and 1.5 rebounds, and helped guide the Kings to a first place finish in the regular season with a 21-11 record.
+In the 2004/05 season, Barlow averaged 2.7 points and 1.5 rebounds, contributing to the Kings’ first-place finish in the regular season with a 21-11 record.

 2005/06

-The 2005/06 season saw Barlow average 10.6 points, 4.3 rebounds, and 1.4 assists and play a key role in helping the Kings to a first place finish in the regular season with a 26-6 record.
+During the 2005/06 season, Barlow averaged 10.6 points, 4.3 rebounds, and 1.4 assists.
+He played a key role in helping the Kings achieve a first-place finish in the regular season with a 26-6 record.

 2006/07

-Barlow missed the majority of the 2006/07 season after rupturing the anterior cruciate ligament in his right knee at training the day before the season began.
-Barlow would return prior to the end of the regular season as the Kings prepared for the NBL playoffs.
-He finished the season averaging 15.6 points, 4.9 rebounds, and 1.6 assists and helped the Kings finish with a record of 20-13 and end the regular season in fourth place.
+On 28 November 2006, Barlow was ruled out for the remainder of the 2006/07 season after rupturing the anterior cruciate ligament in his right knee during training the day before.
+This injury sidelined him for most of the season, but he made a return before the end of the regular season as the Kings prepared for the NBL playoffs.
+He finished the season averaging 15.6 points, 4.9 rebounds, and 1.6 assists, helping the Kings secure a fourth-place finish with a 20-13 record.
+In April 2007, Barlow signed with the Melbourne Tigers, marking a new chapter in his career.

 MELBOURNE TIGERS